top of page

 Why Traditional Performance Anxiety Advice Often Falls Short

-Much of the advice given to musicians focuses on the conscious mind:
+Most performance anxiety help for musicians focuses on the conscious mind:

 • thinking positively